Arkadijbojko/webpage/_projects/1_project.md

 related_publications: true
 ---

 I am proving that for versions of Bridgeland stability conditions on the derived category of coherent sheaves, there are wall-crossing formulae relating the virtual fundamental classes counting semistable objects.
-One of the interesting outcomes is that this can be applied to Calabi–Yau dg-categories as long as assumptions are satisfied and to wall-crossing with certain nice insertions.
-I use this theory to prove multiple existing conjectures in the literature related to point and curve counting together with the results in 3.
-This is based on the work of Joyce in lower dimensions.
+One of the interesting outcomes is that this can be applied to wall-crossing with certain nice insertions in more general Calabi–Yau dg-categories as long as some assumptions hold.
+I use this theory to prove multiple existing conjectures in the literature related to point and curve counting together with the results in Project 3.
+My work follows the ideas introduced by Joyce who connected vertex algebras and wall-crossing for enumeration invariants.

 <div class="row">